TATTOO AFTERCARE INSTRUCTIONS DAY BY DAY

 Regular moisturisation: Continue applying the tattoo aftercare cream 2-3 times a day.
 There's a fine balance to be struck here between keeping your tattoo moisrturised and not overdoing it.
 It's best to apply small amounts of moisturiser and spread thinly over your skin to ensure your don't get it too soggy.

-Note, as your tattoo heals, moisturisation is really important.
+Note, as your tattoo heals, moisturising is really important.
 Keeping the tattoo adequately moisturised reduces the likelihood of excessive scabbing, promoting a smoother healing process.
 Moisturisers can also act as a relief to the inevitable itching that occurs as the tattoo begins to peel.
 Regular application soothes the skin and helps resist the urge to scratch.

 Monitor for infection: Watch for signs of infection, such as excessive redness, swelling, or unusual discharge.